Limited Rare Field White

 Cellar 5-10 years: Will cellar for five years or more if you seek aged characters or serve lightly chilled as an aperitif.

 Description Capturing the essence of the vineyard on the day of harvest, pressed and fermented in freshly shaved and toasted French oak barrels.
 Patience and skilful timing was paramount in ensuring style perfections.
-Regular lees Stirling is of high importance to maintain consistent style.
+Regular lees stirling is of high importance to maintain consistent style.
+The 2019 vintage was dry and warmer than average which reduced yields but intensified flavours.

-Bouquet Full Tropical aromas of exotic stone fruits and fresh guava supported with creamy rich toasty oak.
+Bouquet An elegant mix of full tropical aromas of exotic stone fruits and fresh Guava supported with creamy rich toasty oak.

-Palate Mouth filling tropical flavours cradled in perfect balanced French oak, delivering a full taste sensation of citrus, paw paw, passion fruit and a creamy short bread
+Palate Mouth filling tropical flavours cradled in perfect balanced French oak, delivering a full taste sensation of citrus, passionfruit and a creamy short bread.
+The silky fine white tannins leave a lean yet lasting freshness.

 Food Pairings Crispy skin duck with seasonal spring vegetable or smoked salmon.